AlejandroCatalina/alejandrocatalina.github.io/_pages/to-read.md

 I think these textbooks are really nice material to get into Bayesian statistics and modeling:

   - **Statistical Rethinking** by Richard McElreath [[book](http://xcelab.net/rm/statistical-rethinking/)].
 A very nice book about Bayesian modeling, very accessible and covering a broad range of models within Generalized Linear Models, interaction models and finally multilevel models, unleashing very powerful and flexible methods.
 I particularly loved Richard's style that makes the book very fun to read while learning a lot of interesting concepts like entropy, information criteria, multilevel models, etc.
-  - **Bayesian Data Analysis** by Andrew Gelman, John Carlin, Hal Stern, David Dunson, Aki Vehtari, and Donald Rubin [[book](http://www.stat.columbia.edu/~gelman/book/)] *to read*.
+  - **Bayesian Data Analysis** by Andrew Gelman, John Carlin, Hal Stern, David Dunson, Aki Vehtari, and Donald Rubin [[book](http://www.stat.columbia.edu/~gelman/book/)].
 Another interesting textbook covering some of the same topics Statistical Rethinking does, but from a slightly different perspective.
-I am taking BDA course at Aalto this fall so I haven't read the book yet.